-On March 8, 2010, the Company completed an additional offering of an aggregate of 10,404,626 shares of the Company's common stock and warrants to purchase an aggregate of 5,202,313 additional shares of its common stock, resulting in net proceeds to the Company of approximately \$17.5 million, after deducting placement agent fees and other offering expenses.
-For additional discussion regarding the March 2010 registered direct offering, see Note 9 entitled "Stockholders' Equity."
+On March 8, 2010, the Company completed an offering of an aggregate of 10,404,626 shares of the Company's common stock and warrants to purchase an aggregate of 5,202,313 additional shares of its common stock, resulting in net proceeds to the Company of approximately \$17.5 million, after deducting placement agent fees and other offering expenses.
+On June 23, 2010, the Company completed an additional offering of an aggregate of 7,134,366 shares of the Company's common stock and warrants to purchase an aggregate of 3,567,183 additional shares of its common stock, resulting in net proceeds to the Company of approximately \$14.1 million, after deducting placement agent fees and other offering expenses.
+For additional discussion regarding these registered direct offerings, see Note 10 entitled "Stockholders' Equity."

-As of March 31, 2010, the Company had \$41.2 million of cash and cash equivalents.
-The Company expects its cash and cash equivalents balance to decrease as the Company continues to use cash to fund its operations, including in particular its LibiGel clinical study program.
+As of June 30, 2010, the Company had \$46.4 million of cash and cash equivalents.
+The Company expects its cash and cash equivalents balance to decrease as the Company continues to use cash to fund its operations, including in particular its Phase III LibiGel clinical development program.
 The Company expects that its current cash resources will provide it sufficient capital to maintain its projected business operations through at least the next 12 months, including continued Phase III clinical development of LibiGel.
 Although the Company believes it has sufficient cash resources for the next 12 months, this estimate may prove incorrect or the Company, nonetheless, may choose to raise additional financing earlier.
-The Company does not have sufficient resources to obtain regulatory approval of LibiGel or any of its other products or to complete the commercialization of any of its products.
+Under the terms of the securities purchase agreements the Company entered into in connection with its June 2010 registered direct offering, the Company agreed not to issue, enter into any agreement to issue or announce the issuance or proposed issuance of any shares of its common stock or common stock equivalents, including, without limitation, any drawdowns on the Committed Equity Financing Facility described below, through September 20, 2010, except certain specified exempt issuances, and unless the Company obtains the consent of investors holding at least 67 percent of the shares purchased in that offering.

-As of March 31, 2010, the Company did not have any existing credit facilities under which it could borrow funds, other than the committed equity financing facility described below.
-If the Company is unable to raise additional financing when needed or secure another funding source for its clinical study program, the Company may need to delay its Phase III clinical study program for LibiGel or otherwise make changes to its operations to reduce costs.
-As an alternative to raising additional financing, the Company may choose to license LibiGel, Elestrin (outside the territories already sublicensed) or another product (e.g. one or more of the Company's GVAX cancer vaccines) to a third party who may finance a portion or all of the continued development and, if approved, commercialization of that licensed product, sell certain assets or rights under its existing license agreements or enter into other business collaborations or combinations, including the possible sale of the Company.
+As of June 30, 2010, the Company did not have any existing credit facilities under which it could borrow funds, other than the Committed Equity Financing Facility described below.
+If the Company is unable to raise additional financing when needed or secure another funding source for its clinical development program, the Company may need to slow temporarily or delay new enrollment in its Phase III LibiGel clinical study program or otherwise make changes to its operations to reduce costs.
+As an alternative to raising additional financing, the Company may choose to license LibiGel, Elestrin (outside the territories already licensed) or another product (e.g. one or more of the Company's GVAX cancer vaccines) to a third party who may finance a portion or all of the continued development and, if approved, commercialization of that licensed product, sell certain assets or rights under its existing license agreements or enter into other business collaborations or combinations, including the possible sale of the Company.